Learning the laws of Beis Habechira/The Temple

 • The Mitzvah and its purpose: It is a positive commandment to construct a House for God for a) the sake of offering sacrifices and b) for the Jewish people to visit it three times a year to celebrate there [by the Shalosh Regalim].

-• The Mishkan in the times of Moshe: The Mishkan in the times of Moshe was merely temporary [and hence did not fulfill the above command for eternity, and rather the Mitzvah continues to apply until the Temple in Jerusalem is built[4]].
+• The Mishkan in the times of Moshe: Was merely temporary [and hence did not fulfill the above command for eternity, and rather the Mitzvah continues to apply until the Temple in Jerusalem is built[1]].

 Halacha 2: The history of the Mishkan and Temple until the Temple was built in Jerusalem